Carmen Amaya: Return to Spain

 In subsequent years she continued her work in northern Europe, France, Spain, the United States, Mexico and South America.

 She triumphed at the Westminster Theatre in London and at La Zarzuela theatre in Madrid in 1959.
 At that time, Barcelona paid tribute to Carmen Amaya by building the Carmen Fountain in the artist's old home district, Somorrostro, to popular acclaim.

 She recorded her last film, Los Tarantos, by Rovira-Beleta in 1963, and afterwards continued working.
-At the end, her illness prevented her from continuing in Gandía.
+At the end her illness, a kind of renal impairment that impeded her properly eliminating the toxins that her body accumulated, prevented her from continuing in Gandía.

 Her illness was exacerbated by the filming of her latest film, Los Tarantos, directed by Rovira-Beleta (1963).
 Carmen overcame her health issues and at the end of filming started a summer tour.
 The last time she performed in Madrid, she was already terminally ill.
-Finally, her illness stopped her from performing, a kind of renal impairment that impeded her properly eliminating the toxins that her body accumulated.
+Finally, her illness stopped her from performing.
 The doctors could not find a suitable treatment.
 She danced for the last time in Malaga.
-On August 8, 1963, whilst she was working in Gandía, Carmen interrupted her performance.
+On 8 August 1963, whilst she was working in Gandía, Carmen interrupted her performance.
 She was dancing when suddenly she said to Batista: "Andrés, we finished."

 Death

-Carmen Amaya died of kidney disease in Begur, Girona, northeast Catalonia, in 1963 and is buried at the Cemetery of Ciriego in Santander.
+Carmen Amaya died of kidney disease in Begur, Girona, Catalonia, northeast Spain, in 1963 and is buried at the Cemetery of Ciriego in Santander.

 She was awarded the Medal of Merit of Tourism in Barcelona, the Lasso of the Lady of the Order of Isabel la Católica award, and given the title of Adoptive Daughter of Begur.

 Three years after her death (1966) she was honored by a monument placed in the Amusement Park of Montjuic.
 Buenos Aires has a street named after her.
 In Madrid in the "Tablao" Los Califas, she was honored by a tribute performance in which many artists participated, including Lucero Tena, Mariquilla, and Felix de Utrera.